Hadokane/CI_PP2_HUG/README.md

         1. Is the user greeted with a different experience each time they play?
 If so how?

-            1. through the use of randomly generated math questions
+            1. Through the use of randomly generated math questions.

-            2. through the use of randomly generated user cards
+            2. Through the use of randomly generated user cards.

-            3. different routes are available through the "Text-based" obstacle course section.
+            3. Different routes are available through the "Text-based" obstacle course section.

 **The above goal has been met.**
 As already seen throughout this document, each maths question generates a unique question on each playthrough of the game.
 The same is true for the user-generated cards as evidenced in the last user goal section above and the manual testing section below.